-Proudly hosted by the Canadian Women's Heart Health Alliance and funded by the Canadian Women's Heart Health Centre, we are excited to present the National Program for Wear Red Canada on February 13.
-Hear from Canadian women’s heart health experts and advocates from the comfort of your own home or workplace!
+Proudly hosted by the Canadian Women's Heart Health Alliance and funded by the Canadian Women's Heart Health Centre, hear from Canadian women’s heart health experts and advocates from the comfort of your own home or workplace.

 British Columbia Presents: Her Heart and Brain Matters!